 Kill switch – a feature built into some custom VPN clients that prevents either individual programs or your entire system from connecting to the internet when no VPN connection is present.
 This is important, as even the most stable VPN connection can ‘drop’ occasionally, and, if no kill switch is used, expose your internet activity to anyone watching.
 Note that we call such a feature a ‘kill switch’, but the term is not standardized, and may also be called ‘secure IP’, ‘internet block’, ‘network lock’, or something else.
 If your provider does not offer a client with a VPN kill switch, third party options are available, or you can build your own using custom firewall settings.

 L2TP/IPsec – a VPN tunnelling protocol + encryption suite.
 Built into most internet enabled platforms, L2TP/IPsec has no major known vulnerabilities, and if properly implemented may still be secure.
 However, Edward Snowden’s revelations have strongly hinted at the standard being compromised by the NSA, and it may have been deliberately weakened during its design phase.
-More information is available here.
+Check out our ultimate encryption guide for more information on L2TP/IPsec.

 Logs – records kept, for example by an ISP or VPN provider.
 Some VPN providers keep extensive logs of customers’ internet activity, while some claim to keep none.
 Of those who claim to keep ‘no logs’, here at BestVPN we make a clear distinction between those who keep no logs of what users get up to the internet (i.e. no usage logs) but do keep some connection (metadata) logs, and those who claim to keep no logs at all.
 See this article for more details.